1jour1vin

 Robert Parker - Wine Advocate

-The nose, fragrant with tapenade, plum, blackcurrant, spring flowers, and smoke, is followed by a rather full-bodied palate, structured by soft tannins, low acidity, and remarkable concentration.
+The nose, with aromas of tapenade, plum, blackcurrant, spring flowers, and smoke, is followed by a full-bodied palate, structured by soft tannins, low acidity, and remarkable concentration.
 Beautiful complexity.
-This is a sublime Margaux, hedonistic and complex, to be enjoyed now and over the next 12-14 years.
+This is a sublime, hedonistic, and complex Margaux, ready to drink now and for the next 12–14 years.

 About the estate: